linkspreed/BeYou/Special_Works.md

 ### 26.09.2022 (announcement BeYou)
+- The design update is here!
+- Small errors are thus fixed :D

+### 26.09.2022 (announcement BeYou)
 - We are now releasing the mini theme update for **BeYou** that will not go into the changelog.

 ### 25.09.2022 (announcement BeYou)